FindLab-org/paraff/README.md

 * Convertable from/to Lilypond

-	Lilypond is an expressive music language, with comprehensive functionaliy engraving program.
+	[Lilypond](https://lilypond.org/) is an expressive music language, with comprehensive functionaliy engraving program.
-	Paraff is designed refer to Lilypond,
+	Paraff is designed refering to Lilypond,
 	whose context dependent grammars were simplified,
 	and scope symbols were removed.

 	Paraff score can be losslessly converted into Lilypond.
 	Most regular Lilypond scores can be converted into Paraff.
-However, there are some restriction in grammar for complex scores.
+However, there are some restriction in grammar usage for complex scores.

 * Parseable into JSON